peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-To get more verbose help about the modular device, including
+To get more verbose help about the modular device, including all API
-information about the parameters each function takes, type two question
-marks ?? into the input property and press the 'Send' button or press the
+firmware, type two question marks ?? into the input property and press
-'Enter' key.
+the 'Send' button or press the 'Enter' key.

 Request: